beahoop/fateSplitter/README.md

 ---

 ## 📂 Built With
-React Native — The framework powering the app
+React Native — The framework powering this mystical machine

-Expo — For easy development and deployment
+Expo — For streamlined development and cross-platform magic

+react-native-reanimated — For card flips, fades, and animated flair

-expo-image — Supports animated GIFs and optimized image loading
+expo-image — For GIF support and smooth image loading

-JavaScript (ES6+) — For all the decision-making logic
+JavaScript (ES6+) — For logic, chaos, and decision algorithms

-✨ A sprinkle of sass and cosmic indecision
+✨ A sprinkle of sass and stardust

 ---